Finding the Area Bounded by a Curve: A Hands‑On Guide

 1. Identify the Function(s) and Interval

 First, write down the function(s) that define the boundary.
-Plus, are you looking at a single curve above the x‑axis, or two curves intersecting?
-Note the interval ([a, b]) where the area is defined It's one of those things that adds up.
-No workaround needed..
+Are you looking at a single curve above the x‑axis, or two curves intersecting?
+Note the interval ([a, b]) where the area is defined Worth knowing..

 2. Decide the Integration Strategy